- This event has passed.

 - Fault patterns and additive property of faults (a balancing principle), with contouring examples.

-- Contouring dense 3-D data set, with possible “screw fault” interpretation, and widely-spaced well and 2-D data, including mapping a reef reservoir with incompatible top and base surfaces.
+- Contouring widely-spaced well and 2-D data, including mapping a reef reservoir with incompatible top and base surfaces.

-- Generating a stratigraphic oil play by creating channel sand and porosity contour maps.
+- Generating a stratigraphic oil play by imposing a channel sand porosity model on the contour maps.

-- Generating net pay maps for edge-water reservoirs by generating top- and base reservoir (derivative) structure maps, net-to-gross ratio, and net sand (derivative) maps.
+- Generating net pay maps for edge-water reservoirs with top- and base-reservoir (derivative) structure maps, net-to-gross ratio, and net sand (derivative) maps.

-COURSE CONTENT: Short lectures and up to 13 exercises, several requiring generating multiple contour maps, including structure, isochore, net-to-gross ratio, porosity, net sand, net pay and derivative maps, made by cross contouring of other relevant maps.
+COURSE CONTENT: Short lectures and up to 13 exercises requiring generation of contour maps including structure, isochore, net-to-gross ratio, porosity, net sand, net pay and derivative maps made by cross contouring of other relevant maps.

 Construct a uniformly-dipping fault surface map by triangulation and mechanical contouring.
-Participants learn: 1) How to place contouring points by mathematical interpolation; 2) the mapped contours would be equally spaced and parallel; 3) the concept that if the geological surface being mapped (fault surface, unconformity surface, formation top or base, etc.) is uniformly dipping, then once only two contouring points are identified, that surface could be projected up- and down-dip by equal-space contouring method; and 4) determine the map scale of a uniformly dipping surface if the dip value is known and the horizontal scale is omitted on that map.
+Participants learn: 1) How to place contouring points by mathematical interpolation; 2) application of equally spaced and parallel contours; 3) up- and down-dip projections of uniformly dipping geological surface (fault surface, unconformity surface, formation top or base, etc.) by the equal-space contouring method; and 4) how to determine the map scale of a uniformly dipping surface if the dip value is known and the horizontal scale is omitted on that map.

-Contour an area of en-echelon, plunging folds represented by a dense subsurface data set.
-Participants learn that: 1) Depth contours should be parallel, but not equally spaced; 2) that in the case of loose interpolation or extrapolation of data, there is the probability of inadvertent break of contouring rules and ending with a map that has “dangling contour”, rendering that map 3-dimensionally impossible.
+Contour an area of an echelon, plunging folds represented by a dense subsurface data set.
+Participants learn that: 1) Depth contours should be parallel, but not equally spaced; 2) in the case of loose interpolation or extrapolation of data, there is the probability of inadvertent break of contouring rules and ending with a map that has a “dangling contour”, rendering that map three-dimensionally impossible.

 Problem 3 (A & B)

-Whereas, mapping the same data set using computer, with a software that treats faults as opaque barriers, it is not possible to contour across the fault.
-Hence, the resulting output would be an incorrect map of two structurally incompatible fault blocks.
+Mapping the same data set using software that treats faults as opaque barriers prevents contouring across the fault resulting in incorrectly mapping two structurally incompatible fault blocks.

 Make a time-structure map of a compensating, normal fault pattern.
-Participants learn to contour two opposite dipping fault surfaces (synthetic and antithetic), and delineate the intersection, and the tip lines, of the two faults.
-The synthetic fault is listric, and is mapped by parallel contouring method, whereas the antithetic fault is uniformly dipping, and is contoured equally spaced.
+Participants learn to contour two opposite dipping fault surfaces (synthetic and antithetic),and delineate the intersection and the tip lines of the two faults.
+The synthetic fault is listric and is mapped by parallel contouring, whereas the antithetic fault is uniformly dipping and is mapped with equally spaced contouring.

 Map a potential unconformity trap.
-Participant learns: 1) How to map an unconformity trap, including its wedge zone where the top and base of the unit are truncated by the unconformity surface; and 2) the unit’s gross isochore in the wedge zone is contoured as the relief between the unconformity surface and the base of the unit, using the Wharton Method.
+Participant learns how to map; 1) an unconformity trap, including its wedge zone where the top and base of the unit are truncated by the unconformity surface; and 2) the unit’s gross isochore in the wedge zone contoured as the relief between the unconformity surface and the base of the unit using the Wharton Method.

-Net pay isochore map of a fault dependent, low relief, edge-water oil reservoir by using the Wharton Method.
-Participants learn to determine the reservoir volume of a this unit by constructing the followings: 1) Top of reservoir structure contour map; 2) gross interval isochore map; 3) base reservoir derivative map (by adding gross interval values to top reservoir structure); 4) base reservoir map, utilizing posted well depths; 5) net-to-gross ratio map; 6) net sand derivative isochore map (by cross contouring gross interval and net-to-gross ratio maps); and 7) net pay isochore derivative map, using the Wharton Method, that shows the full thickness oil area and the oil wedge.
-Participants will further learn that in the full thickness area net sand equals net pay, but in the wedge zone, where the reservoir is not totally filled with hydrocarbon, net pay contours should represent the structural relief between hydrocarbon-water contact and the reservoir top.
+Net pay isochore map of a fault-dependent, low relief, edge-water oil reservoir mapped by using the Wharton Method.
+Participants learn to determine the reservoir volume by constructing the following: 1) Top of reservoir structure contour map; 2) gross interval isochore map; 3) base reservoir derivative map by adding gross interval values to top reservoir structure; 4) base reservoir map, utilizing posted well depths; 5) net-to-gross ratio map; 6) net sand derivative isochore map by cross contouring gross interval and net-to-gross ratio maps; and 7) net pay isochore derivative map, using the Wharton Method that shows the full thickness oil area and the oil wedge.
+Participants will further learn that in the full thickness area net sand equals net pay, but in the wedge zone, where the reservoir is not totally filled with hydrocarbons, net pay contours should represent the structural relief between the hydrocarbon-water contact and the reservoir top.

 Net pay isochore map of a reverse-faulted, high relief, plunging, asymmetric, edge-water, anticline reservoir.
-Similar to Problem 12, participants have to make preliminary maps, including 1) top and base reservoir structure contour maps; 2) gross interval and net-to-gross ratio isochore maps; 3) net sand derivative isochore map from gross interval and net-to-gross maps; and 4) net pay isochore map.
-However, unlike the case in the previous exercise, this reservoir is tightly folded and reverse-faulted.
-As a result it has a very narrow wedge zone and wide full thickness areas, in both the hanging wall and the footwall fault blocks.
-Participants learn that top- and base structure contours should demonstrate compatibility of shape, and the fault blocks should be structurally compatible by honoring the fault’s vertical separation.
-Otherwise, the interpretation would be three dimensionally impossible.
+Participants make preliminary maps including 1) top and base reservoir structure contour maps; 2) gross interval and net-to-gross ratio isochore maps; 3) net sand derivative isochore map from gross interval and net-to-gross maps; and 4) net pay isochore map.
+Unlike Problem 12, the reservoir is tightly folded and reverse-faulted resulting in a very narrow wedge zone and wide, full-thickness areas in both the hanging wall and the footwall fault blocks.
+Participants learn that to be three dimensionally sound, the top- and base-structure contours should demonstrate compatibility of shape, and the fault blocks should be structurally compatible by honoring the fault’s vertical separation.

 REGISTRATION should be made at least one month before the start of a course.
 It is recommended that participants register early due to limited seating.
 However, we will accept paid registrations up to the last business day before the class, provided there are seats available.
 Registrants will receive a confirmation email within 48 hours of registration and will receive complete venue information two weeks prior to the first day of class.